Acclivity Privacy Notice

 Acclivity Health Solutions, Inc (“Acclivity”, “We” or “Us”) is committed to protecting your privacy.
-This Privacy Statement describes the specific practices and guidelines that we follow to help ensure the confidentiality and security of your personal information when you use our Websites and Services.
+This Privacy Notice describes the specific practices and guidelines that we follow to help ensure the confidentiality and security of your personal information when you use our Website and Service.

 Types of Personal Information Collected

 Sharing Your Personal Information

 Security of Your Personal Information